wpswings/subscriptions-for-woocommerce/README.txt

 * Get updated order notes with reasons for failed recurring payments (Stripe & PayPal).
 * Subscription status will be on hold when order status fails.
 * Subscriptions will automatically be canceled when the order is canceled.
-* Show recurring frequency in the Subscription Management Table.
+* Multistep setup for auto configurations of the Subscriptions WooCommerce plugin and its requirements.
 * Setup WooCommerce Subscription plugin flow through the multistep form
 * Automatically generate subscription error logs based on specific logging parameters.
 * Support Stripe and PayPal payment Gateway with subscriptions for WooCommerce